-46 Regulation (EC) No. 1013/2006 of the European Parliament and the Council of 14 June 2006 on shipments of waste (Waste Shipment Regulation), http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:32006R1013:EN:NOT 47 WRAP, 2008
+&lt;sup>46 Regulation (EC) No. 1013/2006 of the European Parliament and the Council of 14 June 2006 on shipments of waste (Waste Shipment Regulation), http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:32006R1013:EN:NOT

-48 China Certification & Inspection (Group) Co., Ltd (CCIC) is a transnational company and dedicated to provide "inspection, surveying, certification, and testing" services.
-CCIC is the first nationwide non-governmental organization in China, focusing its principal activities in the field of import & export commodity inspection, survey, and certification.
+&lt;sup>48 China Certification & Inspection (Group) Co., Ltd (CCIC) is a transnational company and dedicated to provide "inspection, surveying, certification, and testing" services.
+CCIC is the first national consequence of the field of import & export commodity inspection, survey, and certification.

-BIR (2009) BIR world mirror - recovered paper Quarterly report, April 2009 and July 2009.
+&lt;sup>49 BIR (2009) BIR world mirror - recovered paper Quarterly report, April 2009 and July 2009.
 BIR, Belgium